BACK

 Storing Food for Flavor and Safety

 Even though food storage sounds pretty simple, there are a lot of things we should keep in mind when we think about food safety and quality.
-There’s a lot more to storing food than sticking it in the fridge or freezer until you’re ready to cook or eat it.
+There’s a lot more to storing food than sticking it in a cooler or freezer until a customer is ready to buy it.
+And then we have to store food safely in our own fridges and freezers until we’re ready to cook or eat it.

-According to the US Food & Drug Administration (FDA), some common bacteria that cause foodborne illnesses are Salmonella, E. coli, and C. botulinum.
-Here’s a quick overview of what these bacteria can do to your body and how they enter it:
+Some common bacteria that cause foodborne illnesses are Salmonella, E. coli, and C. botulinum.
+The US Food & Drug Administration (FDA) has a longer, more thorough list, but here’s a quick overview of what those three bacteria can do to your body and how they enter it:

-Salmonella causes an infection that is rarely deadly but still causes nasty stomach flu-like symptoms.
+Salmonella causes an infection (salmonellosis) that comes with nasty stomach flu-like symptoms and may be fatal in some cases.
 Animal products such as meat and eggs are the most common sources of Salmonella, but Salmonella can also live on vegetables exposed to contaminated soil or water.

 The O157:H7 strain of E. coli is a common cause of food recalls.
-The infection that results from E. coli food poisoning is rarely fatal, but stomach flu-like symptoms are common, and complications such as kidney failure are possible.
+The infection that results from E. coli food poisoning is rarely fatal for healthy adults, but stomach flu-like symptoms are common, and complications such as kidney failure are possible.
 The most common E. coli outbreaks have been associated with raw or undercooked beef and leafy greens.

-C. botulinum can cause a rare but fatal disease called botulism.
-According to Mayo Clinic, botulism affects the nervous system, so symptoms are mostly neurological and include facial weakness, blurred or double vision, and paralysis.
-The most common foods that may harbor C. botulinum are canned fruits and cured meats.
+Clostridium botulinum can cause a rare but fatal disease called botulism.
+According to the Mayo Clinic, foodborne botulism symptoms are a mix of gastrointestinal and neurological symptoms and include stomach upset and cramps, vomiting, facial weakness, blurred or double vision, and paralysis.
+The most common foods that may harbor C. botulinum are improperly canned vegetables and fermented fish.

-However, it’s worth noting that some bacteria and mold may still grow in refrigerators.
-Listeria can grow on lunchmeats and unpasteurized milk products at 40° Fahrenheit.
-So, here’s some more good news: freezing eliminates the risk of microorganism growth and food spoilage.
-Freezer temperatures at or below 0° Fahrenheit (-18° Celsius) will inactivate all microbes.
+Freezing food eliminates the risk of microorganism growth and food spoilage.
+Freezer temperatures at or below 0°F (-18°C) will inactivate all microbes.
 (Note: microorganisms can activate again upon thawing.)

 There’s more to it than temperature, though.
 Air circulation is also vital to proper refrigeration.

 Some of us come home from the grocery store and pack all the refrigerated items in our fridges or freezers as tightly as possible.
-“Refrigerator Tetris” may be fun for some people, but I don’t recommend packing food in like that.
+“Refrigerator Tetris” may be fun for some people, but there's a drawback to cramming lots of food together.
 When refrigerated items are packed too tightly, it’s difficult to maintain a constant temperature because the air can’t circulate as well as it should—your risk of microbial contamination increases.

-As you know, freezing food deactivates bacteria and fungi on your food.
-The real question is this: how long can food last in a freezer before spoiling?
+Freezing food inactivates bacteria and fungi on your food.
+That's great, but how long can food last in a freezer before spoiling?

 The answer: you can store food in a freezer indefinitely to avoid spoilage.
 However, just because you can doesn’t mean you should.

 There’s a reason why there are charts all over the internet with recommended freezer durations for certain foods.
 Food safety is not the issue.
 Food quality is.
-Some foods may smell or taste bad when left in the freezer for long periods, even though there isn’t a risk of bacterial or mold contamination.
+Some foods may smell or taste bad when left in the freezer for long periods, even though there isn’t a risk of microbial contamination.

 Proper refrigeration is important for maintaining food safety and quality.
-Freezers may deliver on the safety part, but they may seriously reduce food quality.
-Whether the foods get freezer burn (which is safe but unappetizing) or simply end up being dry upon reheating, freezing will NOT guarantee quality.
+Freezers may deliver on the safety part, but they may seriously reduce food quality, especially over longer periods.
+Even though it won't hurt you, nobody likes freezer-burnt food.

-Defrosting is critical for proper refrigerator functioning.
-However, you have to be very careful because improper defrost cycles can overheat food and lead to spoilage or reduced quality.
+Frost buildup is a fact of life for refrigeration systems.
+So while defrosting is critical for proper refrigerator functioning, we have to be very careful because improper defrost cycles can overheat food and lead to spoilage or reduced quality.

 There are a few controls and strategies you can use to facilitate the defrosting process.
 We’ll briefly cover a few common ones.